Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 The international standard for information security management.
 Clause 6.1.2 of ISO 27001 states that an information security risk assessment must:

-Within the document’s first pillar – Identify -> Risk Assessment -> it states that “the organization understands the cybersecurity risk to organizational operations (including mission, function, image, or reputation), organizational assets, and individuals.”
+Within the document’s Identify function, which falls under the broader goal of understanding cybersecurity risks, CSF 2.0 states that “the organization understands the cybersecurity risk to organizational operations (including mission, function, image, or reputation), organizational assets, and individuals.”
 Specifically, it recommends organizations take the following steps:

 NIST Risk Management Framework